evildmp/Arkestra/docs/arkestra_generic_models.rst

 * __unicode__()
 * get_absolute_url()

-URLModelMixin handy if your instances of your model will each have their own page on the site.
+URLModelMixin is handy if your instances of your model will each have their own page on the site.

 ArkestraGenericModel provides: